caburj/kwartrack/NOTES.md

   when...
   * [ ] editing account
   * [ ] editing category

+* [ ] Fix: The skeleton component is very bright in dark mode.

 * [ ] A better way to invalidate queries when making mutations.
   - Can we find a declarative way?